What does trauma have to do with food compulsions?

 Emotional bonds are instinctual, rooted in our survival machinery.
 This emotional bond is why we speak about food as a best friend, mother or lover.
 It’s also why food compulsions are something above and beyond the physiological response we may receive from eating something sweet, fatty, salty, or tasty.

-We’re designed to create emotional bonds – it’s why we crave connection and belonging, and why relationships, love, and interdependence are essential to our very being.
 As one founder of attachment theory, Dr. John Bowlby put it, attachment (love, connection, and bonding with close others), is something that we need “from the cradle to the grave.”

 Human beings are born in and for relationship – relationships with our caregivers, our communities, with each other, with the natural world and all her beings, with Love, with our bodies, hearts and minds, and with ourselves, the rich inner ecosystem of our humanity.